In the Hastings Museum Planetarium you’ll experience a sunset – and sunrise – with a terrific show in between!

 The Sky Tonight – Grades K-12 (30-45 minutes)

-Our version of the traditional planetarium show: a live, interactive tour of the current sky.
-Your show presenter points out the bright stars, constellations, planets, and any unusual sights that await the stargazer.
+This is a live, interactive tour of the current evening sky.
+Bright stars, constellations, planets, and any unusual sights are highlighted during this program.
 Questions from the audience are encouraged after the show.
 This show is adapted for different grades and levels of interest.

 First Stars – Grade Pre-K (about 15 minutes)